gmelodie/pythontorial/week4.md

 ```
 Source: [json.org](https://json.org/example.html)

 As you can see that's very similar to a [python dictionary](https://realpython.com/python-dicts/).
-JSON is used for a variety of different cases, but my favorite is that it's able to transfer information from one program to the other -- doesn't matter if they are written in different languages or running in different machines.
+JSON is used for a lot of different things, but my favorite is that it's able to transfer information from one program to the other -- doesn't matter if they are written in different programming languages or running in different machines.

 ## Challenge